 What are the Aquarium’s hours?

-Currently we are open weekdays 10am – 4pm and weekends (and some holiday weekdays) 10am – 5pm, with last entry an hour before we close.
+Currently we are open 10am – 4pm on weekdays and 10am – 5pm on weekends with last entry an hour before we close.
 This could change as we move ahead as we determine what works for guests and for our team.
 We appreciate your patience.

 Do I have to wear a mask?

 Yes.
 Masks are required for all guests ages 2 and up, covering the mouth and nose at all times, no exceptions.

 Is there a time-limit for my visit?